Kassem-Elhajj/educational-major-ai-recommender/README.md

 For Angular:

->npx @angular/cli new frontend --skip-git       //To create the angular projec
+>npx @angular/cli new frontend --skip-git       //To create the angular project Choose:
+❌ No to SSR
+✅ No to zoneless (i.e., keep zone.js)

 >ng serve                                       //To lunch the servers